godak9/Final_Project/README.md

 ### Description of Data
 From kaggle https://www.kaggle.com/datasets/thedevastator/shark-attacks-the-risks-of-coastal-water-activit
-romShark Research Institute's website https://www.sharkattackfile.net/incidentlog.htm This is data collected on around 6,500 instances of reported shark attacks.
-Looking through the data, not all instances were actually shark attacks.
+romShark Research Institute's website https://www.sharkattackfile.net/incidentlog.htm This is data collected on 6,462 instances of reported shark attacks.
+When looking through the data, we discovered not all instances were actually shark attacks.
 When these were removed it was narrowed down to 5,935 instances.
-Right off the bat we removed the Unamed Columns 22-255 because there are no values in these columns.
+We removed the Unamed Columns 22-255 because there are no values in these columns.
 We also removed "Time", "Investigator or Source", "pdf", "href formula", "href", "Case Number 1", "Case Number 2" becasue these columns were not relevant for our analysis.
 "Area" and "Location" has values that were all over the place so those were also removed.
-"Age" was removed becasue there were too many missing values
+"Age" was removed because there were too many missing values.

 Columns:
 - Index: Unqiue identifier for each row.
 - Case Number: Used to set up "Month" and "Day" columns and to cross reference the "Date" and "Year" column, but it will not be used in the machine learning model.